afcarl/aptcron/README.md

 always takes precedence) or via configuration files, it will parse, in order:
 `/etc/aptcron.conf`, `/etc/aptcron.d/*.conf`, `./aptcron.conf` and
 `./aptcron.d/*.conf`.
 Files in `*.d` directories are parsed in alphabetic order.
+**aptcron** will merge all configuration files together, so you can split your configuration into as many files as you like.

 All configuration can be given in the config files or via the command-line, where they have to be prefixed with `--`.
 The script runs fine without any